haunterdev/UtilityMobs-1.12.2/README.md

 </div>

 A Minecraft Forge 1.12.2 port and extension of [FatherToast's Utility Mobs](https://www.curseforge.com/minecraft/mc-mods/utility-mobs), originally written for Minecraft 1.7.10.
-Every mob, turret, and colossal golem from the original is present and buildable, rebuilt on the 1.12.2 Forge entity/AI/rendering pipeline.
-On top of the faithful port, Redux adds an in-game Patchouli guide book, a full config GUI, right-click healing, a batch-spawn command, and a pile of balance and performance knobs.
+Everything from the original is present, Redux adds a detailed in-game guide book, a full config GUI, right-click healing, a batch-spawn command, and a pile of balance and performance adjustments.

 ## Features